“Then the angel showed me the river of the water of life, bright as crystal, flowing from the throne of God…”

 Nevertheless, taking courage in the fact that Einstein, himself, was a patent clerk when he made most of his discoveries, I persist because I do believe I’m onto something here, however unprovable it may be, and as it is nothing less than a new way to perceive and/or visualize the tangible Love of God and how He delivers it, I can hardly not continue to make my case.
-Thus, as promised, here is the third annual posting of my second foundational essay, previously called “Living Water Boson” but now renamed and reworked in the hope of making it more appealing and accessible.
+Thus, as promised, here is the fourth annual posting of my second foundational essay, originally called “Living Water Boson.”

-If you have, by now, read “Uncle Jesus,” my inaugural essay, then you know that my journey of faith began as a five-year-old when my Sunday School teacher, Nelle Lethcoe, told me that Jesus just wanted to be my Friend, so I invited Him to join me and my two imaginary little-old-British-lady friends for our usual afternoon tea, and into my heart, where He has continued to grow organically, if you will, for the sixty years since.
+If you have, by now, read “Uncle Jesus,” my inaugural essay, then you know that my journey of faith began as a five-year-old when my Sunday School teacher, Nelle Lethcoe, told me that Jesus just wanted to be my Friend, so I invited Him to join me and my two imaginary little-old-British-lady friends for our usual afternoon tea, even as I invited Him into my heart, where He has continued to grow organically, if you will, for the sixty years since.
 And however nebulous such an experience may seem to you, life itself has reinforced our constant bilateral commitment and association to the point of undeniability as everything I came to know about Jesus and his personality in those early years has been borne out by everything that has happened to me/with me/for me since.
 Can angels really appear in flowered hats?
 Does Jesus really live?
-Ineffable are the realities of faith, as they were meant to be, but J. K. Rowling got it right, I think, in that last pivotal dream conversation between Harry Potter and Dumbledore, when Harry asks his mentor, “Is this real, or is this all just happening inside my head?” and the Professor looks at him with love and replies, “Of course it’s happening inside your head, Harry, but why should that mean it’s not real?”
+Ineffable are the realities of faith, as they were meant to be, but I can state without fear of contradiction that the longer one lives in a way that allows for benefit of the doubt, the more the doubt disappears.

 Are the Science…

-First of all, I do not believe that only the earth has intelligent life in all this great universe.
-Rather, I believe there are millions of inhabited planets strewn across the substance of space, with millions of millions of material creatures, much like us, doing their best to get the most out of such a life and bringing delight to the eyes of our Heavenly Father.
-How can it be doubted that we live in a vigorously populated universe?
-I’m not sure how I first subscribed to this notion, but I have always believed that the great, wide night sky is teeming with life.
-Perhaps it was one of the lessons I learned during those afternoon tea parties.
-Or, it is equally possible that I simply came to believe that the velvet of the midnight sky teems with life because it is the inescapably logical extension of a larger idea: that our fatherly God, while loving and generous, is never wasteful (after all, He recycles everything) and would not have expended such a wealth of matter and energy for aeons of time across infinite space just to give us meager earthlings, so very recently arrived and rarely deserving, a starry, starry night.
+First of all, how can anyone believe that the earth is the only place with intelligent life in all this great universe?
+I have always felt that there must be millions of inhabited planets strewn across the substance of space, each one boasting millions of diverse material creatures doing their best to get the most out of such a life, even as they bring delight to the eyes of our mutual Heavenly Father.
+I’m not sure how I first subscribed to this notion, but perhaps I simply came to believe that the velvet of the midnight sky teems with life because it is the inescapably logical extension of a larger idea: that our fatherly God, while loving and generous, is never wasteful (after all, He recycles everything) and would not have expended such a wealth of matter and energy for aeons of time across infinite space just to give His meager earthlings, so very recently arrived and rarely deserving, a starry, starry night.